 Felled Trees and Vegetation Management Impacts

-Trees shall be felled away from waters of the state, unless approved by the Water Boards for the purpose of aquatic habitat restoration.
-If a tree is accidentally felled into, or across, a water of the state, it must be removed and placed outside of and away from waters of the state to the farthest distance practicable, immediately.
+Trees shall be felled outside of waters of the state, unless approved by the Water Boards for the purpose of restoration.
+If a tree is accidentally felled into, or across, a water of the state, it must immediately be removed and placed outside of and away from waters of the state to the farthest distance practicable.

-Dischargers shall preserve the riparian canopy to the greatest practicable extent that still complies with applicable regulatory requirements (e.g., CPUC General Order 95, PRC Sections 4292 and 4293).
+Dischargers shall preserve riparian canopy to the extent feasible that is still consistent applicable safe-clearance regulatory requirements (e.g., CPUC General Order 95, PRC Sections 4292 and 4293).

 Toxic and Hazardous Materials